No Tags Found!

 Amend(0)

-I apologize for not mentioning earlier that the concerned PSU had made an appeal in the double bench of the High Court where it lost again.
+Dear Mr. Mehta, I apologize for not mentioning earlier that the concerned PSU had made an appeal in the double bench of the High Court where it lost again.
 The PSU then appealed against the judgment to the Supreme Court of India, where the case was disposed of in favor of my mother.

 As my father passed away in 2003, shouldn't the PSU pay interest on delayed benefits such as gratuity, salary revisional arrears, employee provident fund, etc.?
-Additionally, it is not providing us with the family pension arrears along with interest and its continuation till date.
+Additionally, it is not providing us with the family pension arrears along with interest and its continuation to date.
 I have already written to the Public Grievance Section of the Pension and Pensioners' Welfare Department of the Government of India.
 Could someone kindly mention the rate of statutory interest on the delayed payment of gratuity, EPF, pension arrears, and salary revisional arrears for which I would be grateful.

 Regards,